Lakshya-KP/git-demo/README.md

 # git-demo
-This is just a demo repo
+This is just a demo repo.
+I have been practising Backend from Apna college.com and i find it very good.